More Books for "Diary of a Wimpy Kid" Fans

 In this funny, uncannily wise portrait of the dynamics of a sixth-grade class and of the greatness that sometimes comes in unlikely packages, Dwight, a loser, talks to his classmates via an origami finger puppet of Yoda.
 If that weren't strange enough, the puppet is uncannily wise and prescient.

-Fourteen-year-old Nikki Maxwell writes and sketches in her diary about her struggle to be popular at her exclusive new private school and about giving up on being part of the elite group, before figuring out a way to simply be herself.
+Fourteen-year-old Nikki Maxwell writes and sketches in her diary about her struggle to be popular at her exclusive new private school and about giving up on being part of the elite group, before figuring out a way to simply be herself — and get a new cell phone.

 Fifth grader Nick Allen knows just how to make school more cool .
 In third grade, he transformed Miss Deaver's room into a tropical paradise with some paper palm trees and a sandy beach.
 In fourth grade, he taught his classmates to mimic the high-pitched calls of blackbirds.